Geotab/generator-addin/README.md

 ### Addin Generator

-The addin generator runs using Webpack, and makes heavy use of webpack's ability to build out [Dependency Graphs](https://webpack.js.org/concepts/dependency-graph/).
+The addin generator runs using Webpack, and makes heavy use of Webpack's ability to build out [Dependency Graphs](https://webpack.js.org/concepts/dependency-graph/).
 When a build is run, Webpack takes the Dependency Graph and generates a single optimized JS, CSS, and HTML file.

 For more comprehensive information about Webpack, head over to the [Webpack Documentation](https://webpack.js.org/concepts/)

 #### Dependencies

-Webpack treats seperate JavaScript files as [Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), which requires code intended to be used in `main.js` to be exported first.
+Webpack treats separate JavaScript files as [Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), which requires code intended to be used in `main.js` to be exported first.
 [Webpack's Module Support](https://webpack.js.org/guides/getting-started/#modules) will handle browser compatibility for you.

-Using webpack allows us to leverage npm and it's associated libraries.
+Using Webpack allows us to leverage npm and it's associated libraries.
 For example, running `npm install jquery` and placing `import $ from 'jquery';` in `main.js` will give you access to the jQuery library in your addin.

 The [entry point](https://webpack.js.org/concepts/#entry) for the generator is `.dev/index.js` for development builds and `app/index.js` for production.
 Any files included in `.dev/index.js` will not be bundled into the end product. **The recommended approach** is including dependencies in `app/scripts/main.js`, as this will allow the files to be included in both production and development environments of Webpack.

-#### Use with Older Addins
+#### Using with Older Addins

-Many old addins run directly out of main.js, and have several references to external scripts in the main html page.
+Many old addins run directly out of main.js, and have several references to external scripts in the main HTML page.
 To make old addins run with webpack, you will need to move any reference to static assets from the `*.html` file into `main.js`:

 ```javascript
 // in app/scripts/main.js